rwehrma/f5-xc-deepdive2hr/lab1.rst

 Lab 1: Deploying and Managing F5 Distributed Cloud Web Application Firewall Configuration
 =========================================================================================

-.. warning :: If you are using multiple labs in one course, understand that some steps below may be redundant depending on labs deployed.
-To gain full benefits from this lab, please delete any objects created in your prior lab and continue with this lab as all necessary objects will be recreated.

 Lab 1 will focus on the deployment and security of an existing hosted application using F5 Distributed Cloud Platform and Services.
 This lab will be deployed in a SaaS only configuration with no on-premises (public or private cloud) elements.
 All configurations will be made via